jaycapist/jaycapist.github.io/essays/ai-resource-or-tool.md

 AI is used widely, you likely can integrate AI somehow into every part of your life.
 For health, some apps use AI to customise meal plans based on your preferences and goals.

-For Software Engineers (SWE), AI is already integrated into many IDEs like Visual Studio Code (VSC).
+For Software Engineers (SWE), AI is already integrated into many IDEs like Visual Studio Code.
 To say the least, I was baffled when it was trying to give me an entire function without me asking.
 I had not expected that to be a feature at the time.

 Besides that, AI is an incredible resource for many SWEs due to other reasons.
 As mentioned above I extensively used AI to create test cases.
 I expect that in the real world, this use case would be rather common for SWEs.
 There are also AIs that are able to debug code and make code reviews.